tranhelen/tranhelen/_posts/2014-12-08-deliberate-practice.md

 ## The difference

 One group practiced with tight time limits and worked through distractions replicating the tournament atmosphere.
 The other group emphasized serious study; they read books, took on mentors and identified and eliminated their weaknesses.
 Instead of practicing in environments they would normally encounter, the second group focused their attention on what they *didn’t* know.
-It turns out that this differentiation was the most dominating factor in predicting chess skill.
+It turns out this differentiation was the most dominating factor in predicting chess skill.

 Anders Ericsson, recognized as one of the world’s leading researchers on expertise, coined the term “deliberate practice” to describe activity designed for the sole purpose of improvement.
-In one of his studies, he noted that there was [little scientific evidence](http://projects.ict.usc.edu/itw/gel/EricssonDeliberatePracticePR93.pdf) of natural abilities to explain expert success,
+In one of his studies, he noted there was [little scientific evidence](http://projects.ict.usc.edu/itw/gel/EricssonDeliberatePracticePR93.pdf) of natural abilities to explain expert success,

 <blockquote class="large">
 	<p>“Most individuals who start as active professionals… change their behaviour and increase their performance for a limited time until they reach an acceptable level.
 Beyond this point, however, further improvements appear to be unpredictable and the number of years of work… is a poor predicator of attained performance.”</p>